Chocolate Peanut Butter Balls Recipe – No-Bake, Easy & Delicious

 • Chocolate chips – Provide the classic chocolate coating that everyone loves

-chocolate peanut butter balls ingredients
+Homemade chocolate peanut butter balls ingredients on a marble surface.

 How to Make Peanut Butter Balls